 Planning is Key

-· How does the parent accomodate other factors such as the child’s own temperament and health conditions?
+• How does the parent accommodate other factors such as the child’s own temperament and health conditions?

 Setting Rules

 Especially if the child is young, part of the planning stage will involve the parents setting agreed rules.
 Not all destinations or activities are suitable for all children.
 One parent may have well-meaning plans, whereas the other may see them as too ambitious or unreasonable.
-(In light of the duration or nature of the travel experience, the level of risk, or the child’s own skills or interests.)
 The parents’ discussion could cover issues such as:

-· Will the child be expected to contact the non-travelling parent while he or she is away?
+• Will the child be expected to contact the non-travelling parent while away?

 On this last point, the parents should also agree about communication between themselves: This could involve agreeing on how often the parent who is taking the children on vacation will be touching base with the other, and using what methods.
 This will avoid frustration and concern by the non-vacationing parent, who will want to ensure the children are enjoying their time away.